STATEMENT OF THE COMMUNITY LEGAL HELP AND PUBLIC INTEREST CENTRE, INC. ON THE MIDDLE EAST CONFLICT

 Organic agriculture helps address plastic pollution

-UN World Environment Day 2025 calls for collective action to tackle plastic pollution.
+Image by Nicky from Pixabay UN World Environment Day 2025 calls for collective action to tackle plastic pollution.
 How organic agriculture helps address the plastic problem is our contribution to the call to action.
 Plastic pollution, especially microplastics and nanoplastics, is a growing crisis affecting ecosystems, food security, and human health.
-While organic agriculture is not a direct solution to the…
+While organic agriculture is not a…

 Read More